-While its parent company doesn't report sales for its individual chains, the US business accounted for 61% of Royal Ahold's total 2012 sales -- about $27 billion.
-Giant-Carlisle accounts for about a quarter of its US stores.
-The addition of 15 new stores in mid-2012 contributed $165 million to Giant-Carlisle's annual net sales.
+While its ultimate parent company doesn't report sales for its individual chains, the US business accounted for 60% of Royal Ahold's total 2014 sales -- about $21.2 billion.
+Giant-Carlisle stores made up more than a quarter of Royal Ahold's 768 US stores that year.

-With Wal-Mart Supercenters present in the majority Giant's markets, the regional grocery chain has adopted an "everyday-low-price" method of operation to compete with the retail giant and other discounters.
-The regional grocery chain also debuted its largest, most technologically advanced format in 2005: the 92,000-sq.-ft.
+The regional grocery chain debuted its largest, most technologically advanced store format back in 2005: the 92,000-sq.-ft.
 Giant Super Food Store.
-The supermarket is outfitted with hand-held scanners so that customers can bag their own groceries in their carts and keep a running total of their purchases as they shop.
+The supermarket is outfitted with hand-held scanners (SCAN IT! devices) which allow customers to bag their own groceries in their carts and keep a running balance of their purchases as they shop.
+Customers can also use SCAN IT! on their smartphones.
 Other features include Easy Weigh, which allows shoppers to weigh and price produce and bulk foods, and EasyScan self-checkout stations.
-The company also added Peapod pick-up points at several Giant-Carlisle stores, that allow shoppers to order their groceries online and pick them up at the store.

-Ahold -- through Giant-Carlisle -- acquired 15 stores in the Philadelphia area from Safeway-owned Genuardi's Family Markets for $113 million.
-The deal, which closed in July 2012, followed the purchase of a pair of Genuardi's stores and a larger acquisition of 25 family-owned Ukrop's Super Markets in Virginia.
+In July 2012, Ahold -- through Giant-Carlisle -- acquired 15 stores in the Philadelphia area from Safeway-owned Genuardi's Family Markets for $113 million.
+The deal followed the purchase of a pair of Genuardi's stores and a larger acquisition of 25 family-owned Ukrop's Super Markets in Virginia.
 The combined purchases have boosted Giant's presence in region.